abridged/collabland-dev/help-docs/key-features/gm-pass.md

 ### Non-Custodial

 A member's gmPASS acts as the default signer on `ERC4337` smart accounts across multiple blockchains. <!--gmPASS leverages Programmable Key Pairs, `PKP`s, [from LIT Protocol](https://developer.litprotocol.com/v2/concepts/pkpsAsWallet)-->.
-Members no longer have to go through the difficult onboarding of self-custodying their te keys or trust an entity to guard the keys for them!
+Members no longer have to go through the difficult onboarding of self-custodying their private keys or trust an entity to guard the keys for them!

-The seed phrase is split up (sharded) across the nodes of the [LIT Protocol](https://litprotocol.com/) signer network so no single entity controls the private key.
+The seed phrase is split up (sharded) across the nodes of the signer network so no single entity controls the private key.

-The LIT Protocol network uses the shards to sign and authorize transactions for the smart account(s) controlled by a member's gmPASS.
+The network uses the shards to sign and authorize transactions for the smart account(s) controlled by a member's gmPASS.

 <!--:::note